HANICA-DWA/sep2021-project-opossum/README.md

 Run all unit tests for both front- and backend.

 **npm run test:integration**
-Run all integration tests for the backend.
+Run all integration tests for both front- and backend.

 **npm run lint**
 Run eslint on all .js and .jsx files for both front- and backend.